 But every so often, there's a TV character who seems to be universally hated for whatever reason.

 And when it gets really bad, those characters end up being lightning rods of hatred—the focal point amongst fans and haters alike, who pour all of their gripes onto that one character and nitpick everything they do because they're just so unlikable.

 When a character is written well, they can actually go from hated to loved—much like the early seasons of Jaime Lannister in Game of Thrones—but those are few and far between.
 More often, a hated character just ends up being hated all the more.

-Here are some of the most hated TV characters of the 21st century.
-We rank them from worst to... well, worst,
+Here are my picks for the most hated TV characters of the 21st century.
+We rank them from worst to... well, worst.

 Diane Chambers wasn't detestable in the traditional sense.
 She had certain factors that made audiences root for her throughout the seasons of Cheers, and it wasn't as if Sam was perfect either.

 However, as their relationship grew, her faults were exposed further while Sam remained the same person he'd always been.

 It was all made worse when they started trying to get back at one another, especially after she introduced Fraser Crane to the gang, which left a sour taste in everyone's mouth.

 In the end, Diane Chambers wasn't as well-liked as the rest of the cast and she ended up suffering as a character for it—even if she did have her moments of brilliance here and there.

 The first time you watch season two of The Wire, you hate Ziggy Sobotka.
 That's just a fact of life.